kyungjae-lee/engineers-notebook/real-time-operating-systems/exercise-toggle-leds.md

 * Create 3 FreeRTOS tasks of the same priority to handle three different LEDs.

-* Each task will not interfere with one another.
+* Each task will NOT interfere with one another.
 (No shared resources)

 * Since this is a single-core system, "parallel" processing will be impossible to achieve.
 Just implement it in a time-sharing fashion!